Social Studies 6:

-Geography 6: The study of the patterns and interactions of countries in the Western Hemisphere.
-Students will determine information about people, places, and environment through the use and construction of geography tools.
-From an understanding of the physical and human characteristics of places, students will study the effects of the interaction between human and physical systems.
-With an emphasis on resource distribution and use, they will determine how economic, political, cultural, and social processes interact to shape patterns of human populations, interdependence, cooperation, and conflict.
-This course builds a secondary-level foundation of global awareness, economic literacy, and civic literacy in order to address complex global issues.
-The 21st century skills of critical thinking, problem solving, communication, collaboration, and cross-cultural understanding will be emphasized.
+Sixth Grade Geography is a study of the patterns and interactions of countries in the Western Hemisphere.
+Students will determine information about people, places and environment through the use and construction of geography tools.
+From an understanding of the physical and human characteristics of places students will study the effects of the interaction between human and physical systems.
+With an emphasis on resource distribution and use students will determine how economic, political, cultural, and social processes interact to shape patterns of human populations interdependence cooperation and conflict.
+The 21st century skills of critical thinking problem solving communication collaboration and cross-cultural understanding will be emphasized throughout the course.

-United States History: An overview of United States history with a strong emphasis on civics, economics and civil rights.
-The four major focus areas include Exploration and settlement, Development of Constitutional America, The Expanding Nation - economic growth and development of the U.S. and U.S. come of Age in the 20th Century.
+This course is an overview of United States History with a strong emphasis on civics economics and civil rights.
+The 4 major focus areas include Exploration and settlement Development of Constitutional America The Expanding Nation - economic growth and development of the U.S. and U.S. come of Age in the 20th Century.